daleblackwood/tinit/README.md

 # tinit

 **tinit** is a tiny Typescript standalone npm module factory designed for use with **npx**.
 Consider it an alternative to **npm init**.

-With this tool, you can generate the boilerplate for small Typescript modules, ready to emit Javascript compatible with npm.
+With this tool, you can generate the minimum boilerplate for small Typescript modules, ready to emit Javascript compatible with npm.

 ### Requirements
 - A globally installed Typescript compiler
-- NodeJS 12+ with NPM
+- NodeJS 10+ with NPM

 ### Running with NPX (Recommended)
 Go to your desired project folder's parent directory and type:
 `npx tinit [modulename]`

 When you run the wizard, you'll be asked a few questions, like with npm or yarn, including project name, description, author and license.

 Once complete, you'll have a folder with:
 - **index.js** - the module entry point, set to import from `./lib/`